Sapinuwa: Role of Hattians

 The Hittites commonly invoked the storm god of Sapinuwa alongside the storm god of Nerik.
 Given that Hattusa was to the south and Nerik likely further north, both of which had initially been Hattic speaking; that the Hattic language is found in the Sapinuwa archive alongside an apparent paucity of the Palaic language; and that the name of the city makes sense in Hattic as a theophoric (sapi "god", Sapinuwa "[land] of the god"), it is likely that Hattians founded Sapinuwa as well.

 It is generally believed that it was Hattusili I who destroyed Nerik in the mid to late 17th century BCE.
-So it's possible that the Nesite-speaking people would have taken over Sapinuwa at the same time as well.
+So it is possible that the Nesite-speaking people would have taken over Sapinuwa at the same time as well.

 The Hittites' enemy at that frontier during the 15th century BC were the Kaskas.

 Oguz Soysal writes: "The excavators of Ortaköy believe that this city was a second capital of the Hittites or a royal residence, for a specific period, namely during the Middle Hittite Kingdom, ca. late 15th century B.C."
 However, "[m]ost of the epigraphic finds are dated to the last phase of the Hittite Middle Kingdom (ca. 1400-1380 B.C.)", contemporary with Tudhaliya I and the archive at Maşat Höyük.

 It is possible that the Kaskas were responsible for the burnings that turned some of the building materials into coal in the 14th century BC.
 The Hittite court then moved away to Samuha.